rencap12/PERN-To-Do-List/README.md

+# Used PostgreSQL, Express.js, React.js, Node.js, JavaScript, ElephantSQL, HTML, CSS to create a rudimentary full-stack app that takes in user input to add/delete todo task in database.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts